-Business Continuity:Understand the concept of information availability and its measurement. the causes and consequences of downtime, RTO, and RPO, failure in a storage infrastructure and solutions for its mitigation, backup/recovery purposes and considerations, architecture and different backup/Recovery topologies, local replication technologies and their operation, remote replication technologies and their operation, offsite backup, Continuous data protectiontechnology (CDP).
+Business Continuity:Understand the concept of information availability and its measurement. the causes and consequences of downtime, RTO, and RPO, failure in a storage infrastructure and solutions for its mitigation, backup/recovery purposes and considerations, architecture and different backup/Recovery topologies, local replication technologies and their operation, remote replication technologies and their operation.
+Overview of emerging technologies like de duplication, offsite backup, Continuous data protectiontechnology (CDP).